moondance-labs/tanssi-docs/learn/framework/architecture.md

 - **Consensus and Finality** - the client node coordinates consensus and finalization of the blocks, but it is the runtime responsibility to determine the validity of new blocks, validate transactions, and ensure that the consensus rules are followed

-- **Event Notifications** - the runtime emits events during transaction execution, and these events can be used by the client node to keep the external users updated about specific actions or changes in the state
+- **Event Notifications** - the runtime emits events while executing transactions that the client node can use to keep the external users updated about specific actions or changes in the state